lawrie/blackicemxbook/Programming_the_Built-in_Hardware/Programming_the_Built-in_Hardware.md

 Note that in that case, you need to declare blue_led as a reg not a wire to avoid a warning message, although this does not mean that flip-flops are used to store the value.
 This is just an alternative way of expressing combinatorial logic.

-You can also use a clock and set the led using sequential logic:
+You can also use a clock and set the LED using sequential logic:

 ```verilog
 module led(